novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 Kim Tae-hyun was no different now.

-If his shares and Son Jung-ui's combined to 51%, and 【Jungle】's shares were 40%?
+If his shares and Son Jung-yi's combined to 51%, and 【Jungle】's shares were 40%?

 'Total 91%.'